InnoPaws/F-Discord-Injection/README.md

 - [X] Installer Support
 - [X] Startup - REGEDIT SUPPORTED ONLY adding start up folder later on
 - [X] Better UI
+- [X] More Features, New Tab and More Options on the new tab
+- [X] Event Log

+## What More Features Were Added?
+- Enable Taskmgr - Enable TaskMgr
+- Enable Regedit - Enables Regedit
+- Enable CMD -  Enables Command Prompt
+- Enable Control Panel -  Enables Control Panel
+- Enable ResetMyPC - Enables Reset My PC
+- Enable Defender - Enables Windows Defender again
+- Host Repair - Repairs Your host file just in case malware has sites blocked on it

 # Coming Soon
 - [X] Copy Infected JS - I will Teach you how to deobfuscate it if its obfuscated